Welcome to your first year in the School of Law

 UOW Law student

-Law First Year Coordinator, Associate Professor Lowell Bautista, is able to assist and support first year student enquiries.
+The Law School Admin team is also able to assist and support first year student enquiries.

-You will be able to access a Subject Outline for each subject on the relevant subject Moodle site and they will contain a list of other recommended readings and resources.
-Details of the readings you are required to do for your classes in Week 1 (and following weeks) will also be made available on the Moodle site.
+You will be able to access a full Subject Outline for each subject on the relevant subject Moodle site.
+Each Subject Outline will contain a list of other recommended readings and resources.
+Details of the readings you are required to complete for your classes in Week 1 (and following weeks) will also be made available on the Moodle sites.
+Moodle sites can be accessed via SOLS from the Monday of Orientation week.

-You can also purchase the eBook version from the Thomson Reuters website: Principles and Practice of Australian Law.
+You can also purchase the eBook version from the Thomson Reuters website (see the important note above regarding eBooks and exams).
 This text is available from a range of retailers, including the UniShop.

 You may also wish to purchase a copy of the Australian Constitution.
 The Constitution can be found on numerous electronic databases or purchased from a range of retailers, including the UniShop.
 It is also in the back of most legal dictionaries.

-This publication can be accessed electronically via Library SEARCH.
-Alternatively, access a pdf copy directly online.
+This publication is available online and may be downloaded in pdf format (read only).
 This text is also available from a range of retailers, including the Unishop.

-Given the difficulty of using this 337-page book electronically or as a PDF, we advise you to buy a hardcopy.
+Given the difficulty of using this 337-page book as a PDF copy only, we advise you to buy a hardcopy.
 It will serve you throughout your studies.
 This is the referencing style adopted for all Law School assignments/submissions throughout your degree.

 You may also wish to consider obtaining a copy of the following text.
 This is optional as a guide only and should not be considered essential: